mattermost/mattermost-plugin-jira/docs/development/environment.md

 **Pre-requisite**
 As per the [sizing recommendations from Jira](https://confluence.atlassian.com/jirakb/jira-server-sizing-guide-975033809.html), it requires atleast a minimum memory of 8GB.
 Hence it is advised to increase the amount of resources allocated for your Docker to use.
 Here are the steps on how to do this using Docker Desktop:
-- Click on the Settings icon on the Docker Desktop
+- Click on the Settings icon on the Docker Desktop.
-- Navigate to Resources section
+- Navigate to Resources section.
-- Ensure that the Memory is set to atleast to 8GB or more
+- Ensure that the Memory is set to at least to 8GB or more.
-- Ensure that the CPUs is set to atleast 4 or more
+- Ensure that the CPUs is set to at least 4 or more.
-- Click on Apply and Restart
+- Click on Apply and Restart.

 **Setup your local Jira server**
-- Run the command `make jira` in the root of the repository to spin up the Jira server
+- Run the command `make jira` in the root of the repository to spin up the Jira server.
 Note: It can take a few minutes to start up due to Jira Server's startup processes.
 If the container fails to start with `exit code 137`, you may need to increase the amount of RAM you are allowing docker to use.

-- Once the above command completes, visit the URL http://localhost:8080 to start setting up the Jira Server
+- Once the above command completes, visit the URL http://localhost:8080 to start setting up the Jira Server.
-- Select the option "Set it up for me" and click Continue to MyAtlassian
+- Select the option "Set it up for me" and click Continue to MyAtlassian.
-- Select the option - "Jira Software (Data Center)" from the list of License Types
+- Select the option - "Jira Software (Data Center)" from the list of License Types.
-- Enter any Organization Name and click on Generate License
+- Enter any Organization Name and click on Generate License.
-- Click on the "Yes" button on the Confirmation dialog `Please confirm that you wish to install the license key on the following server: localhost`
+- Click on the "Yes" button on the Confirmation dialog `Please confirm that you wish to install the license key on the following server: localhost`.
 - You will then be redirected to setup Administrator account.
-Enter all the details and click Next
+Enter all the details and click Next.
 - Now sit back while the set up completes.
-It might take a few minutes to complete
+It might take a few minutes to complete.

 **Note:** You cannot use `localhost` to connect the Jira plugin to your server, you can use a proxy if needed.